barsdeveloper/parser-nostrum/README.md

 # Parsernostrum

-Parsernostrum is a small LL parsing combinator library for JavaScript, designed to be very simple leveraging modern JavaScript features and keeping code size to a minimum, particularly usefull in frontend contexts.
+Parsernostrum is a small non backtracking LL parsing combinator library for JavaScript, designed to be very simple leveraging modern JavaScript features and keeping code size to a minimum.
+It is particularly suitable in frontend contexts.
 It offers a set of tools to create robust and maintainable parsers with very little code.

 ## Getting started